KompPsy/jupyter-service/README.md

 >>
 --**NOTE:** Content of the Jupyterlab Service found here : https://github.com/KompPsy/jupyter-service/blob/main/jupyterlab.service
 >>
-2. Transfer the jupyter-service file to
+2. Copy the jupyter-service file to
       >>
-      /etc/systemd/system/jupyterlab.service
+      /etc/systemd/system/
       >>
 3. Proceed to step 1 in Enable and Starting jupyterlab.service section.